dancornutt/Porsche944/07K_Swap.md

   1) Make sure you have the crank position sensor impulse rotor installed
   2) Do not use the stock flywheel shims with new flywheel & clutch kit (comment from RL forums)
   3) Clean off the wear surfaces of the flywheel and pressure plate so manufacturing oils do not make their way to the clutch disk
+  4) Install the pilot bearing into the carrier, numbers should be facing the clutch pressure plate so that the internal seal can keep the clutch disk dust away from bearing rollers.
-  4) Install flywheel and follow bolt torque spec (see above).
+  5) Install flywheel and follow bolt torque spec (see above).
 Be sure to use BBG supplied or APR hardware (not from SPEC).
-Use center pilot bearing carrier and pilot bearing
+Use center pilot bearing carrier with pilot bearing installed.
+The carrier is directional to make sure you have the correct orientation.